newExpand/next-unified-query/API.md

 #### Key Features

 🎯 **Automatic baseURL Application**:
-- `setDefaultQueryClientOptions`에서 설정한 baseURL이 자동으로 적용됩니다
+- baseURL set in `setDefaultQueryClientOptions` is automatically applied
-- 상대 URL 사용 권장으로 환경별 설정 관리가 쉬워집니다
+- Using relative URLs makes environment-specific configuration management easier

 🛡️ **Type-Safe HTTP Methods**:
-- POST, PUT, DELETE, PATCH, HEAD, OPTIONS 메서드만 허용
+- Only POST, PUT, DELETE, PATCH, HEAD, OPTIONS methods are allowed
-- GET 메서드는 useQuery에서만 사용 (명확한 역할 분리)
+- GET method is only used in useQuery (clear role separation)

 #### Options